fullmoonissue/tas-tony-hawk-pro-skater-1/README.md

 - Big Water Hazard Gap
 - Freakin Pool Grind

-Does this says that 5 gaps are really missing in THPS 1 ?
+Does this say that those 5 gaps haven't been found yet in THPS 1 ?
 Arf, can't say, it's just a clue.

 ## Conclusion